Managing environmental and social risk

 The ESR Policy governs the management of environmental and social issues including labour and employment practices, human rights, resource efficiency, climate risk, pollution prevention, biodiversity and cultural heritage.
 Our policy provides a process to assess, categorise, manage, mitigate, monitor and report ES risks in client relationships and across a range of transactions including financing, lending, leasing and advisory.
 It requires escalated decision-making and approval processes for material environmental and social risks.

 As stated in the Code of conduct, all staff share responsibility for identifying and managing environmental and social risks as part of normal business practice.
-The ESR team, which sits within the credit function of the Risk Management Group, has Group-wide oversight responsibility.
+The ESR team, which sits within the Risk Management Group, has Group-wide oversight responsibility.

 Business conduct and ethics